 Reverend Gerald L. Voye was called to be the next pastor.
 The church continued growing and considered building a larger sanctuary.
 After much consideration, it was decided to have an additional service.
 Many small fellowship groups and sports teams were formed.
 The Rev. Pamela King served the congregation as associate pastor from 1986 through 1989.
 In 1990, as the congregation reached its peak of 873 members, Reverend Voye accepted a call to become the Executive Presbyter of the Flint River Presbytery in Southwest Georgia.

 In 1992 Reverend Gerald Iwerks became pastor after a brief interim ministry by Rev. Ruff.
 The church has made two mission trips to Belize during his tenure.
-A divorce recovery program was also started, open to the whole community.
+A divorce recovery program was also started and open to the whole community.
 The fellowship hall was expanded and the kitchen modernized.
 The Endowment Fund was established.
 A contemporary worship service has been added.
 In 1997 the Rev. Roger Jackle became our parish associate.

 The Rev. Charlene Heaton served as associate pastor from 1998 through 2005.